Dileepkumar-44/Personal-Expense-Tracker/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 # Contact
 Built with 💖 by Dileep Kumar Mangali.
-Connect with me on LinkedIn or email me at dileep.air44@gmail.com for feedback or opportunities.
+Connect with me on <a href="https://www.linkedin.com/in/mdileepkumar" target="_blank">LinkedIn</a> or email me at <a href="mailto:dilep.air44@gmail.com">dilep.air44@gmail.com</a> for feedback or opportunities.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 This project reflects my skills in front-end development, problem-solving, performance optimization, and web accessibility, making it a strong portfolio piece for a software developer role.
 Give it a try and let me know your thoughts! 🚀